-Avoid being phished
+Avoid being phished and scammed

 Phishing is an attempt to fraudulently obtain personal information by sending fake emails that look like they come from a trusted source.
 Typically, phishing emails ask you to click on a link to verify or update your contact details or to provide credit card information.
 The link takes you to a forged web page where information you submit (such as your password) can be captured and potentially used for malicious purposes.